eruizc-dev/homelab/README.md

 # Homelab

-Ultra compact home server machine
+Ultra compact home server machine, used for NAS and services

 ## Specs